EOSIO/eos/README.md

 ...
 ```

+`nodeos` stores runtime data (e.g., shared memory and log content) in a custom data folder.
+The location of this folder is determined by your system.

+- Mac OS: `~/Library/Application Support/eosio/nodeos/data`
+- Linux: `~/.local/share/eosio/nodeos/data`

-By default, `nodeos` uses `var/lib/eosio/node_00` as its data folder (where shared memory and log content are stored).
-Alternatively, a data folder can be specified using the `--data-dir` command line argument to `nodeos`.
+A data folder can be specified using the `--data-dir` command line argument to `nodeos`.

 <a name="localtestnet"></a>
-### Running multi-node local testnet
+### Running a multi-node local testnet

 To run a local testnet you can use the `eosio-launcher` application provided in the `~/eos/build/programs/eosio-launcher` folder.